• I need help with

 A dismissal will be considered unfair if:

-• The reason for dismissal does not fall under the scope of one of the five potentially fair reasons for dismissal outlined above;
+• The reason doesn’t fall under the scope of one of the five potentially fair reasons outlined above

-• The decision to dismiss was outside the range of reasonable responses open to the employer.
+• The decision was outside the range of reasonable responses open to your business

-If it is found that an employer has unreasonably failed to follow the relevant procedure in the Code, a Tribunal may consider that the dismissal is unfair.
+If it is found you, the employer, unreasonably failed to follow the relevant procedure in the Code, a tribunal may consider the dismissal is unfair.

 Likewise, in redundancy situations, the main elements to a fair redundancy process are:

-• Creating and applying fair and non-discriminatory scoring criteria; and
+• Creating and applying fair and non-discriminatory scoring criteria

 If you fail to follow a fair selection or consultation process, you may find that the dismissal is deemed unfair.

-An employee with at least two years’ service may be able to submit a claim to a Tribunal for unfair dismissal.
+An employee with at least two years’ service may be able to submit a claim for a business damaging employment tribunal.
 Claims must generally be submitted within three months of the date the employee’s employment was terminated.

 What is automatic unfair dismissal?